dina-web-nrm/collections-ui/README.md

+# Note: This repository is archived
+A version of the UI based on this repo is available at https://archive-cm.dina-web.net/.
+The new UI resides in https://github.com/DINA-Web/dina-collections.

 # DINA Collections UI

-## Note: This repository is inactive.
-* Archived version of the UI is at https://archive-cm.dina-web.net/
-* New UI is being built on respository at https://github.com/DINA-Web/dina-collections-ui

 [![Build Status](https://travis-ci.org/DINA-Web/collections-ui.svg?branch=master)](https://travis-ci.org/DINA-Web/collections-ui)